-Except for intentional acts, or prohibitions under state or federal law; the SWS shall indemnify the members of its committees to the same extent as directors and officers of the USTA SWS may be indemnified pursuant to the Articles of Incorporation and the laws of the State of Arizona.
+Except for intentional acts, or prohibitions under state or federal law; the SWS shall indemnify the members of its committees to the same extent as members of the Board may be indemnified pursuant to the Articles of Incorporation and the laws of the State of Arizona.

-The USTA SWS shall have an Executive Director who shall be the Chief Operating Officer.
-The Executive Director shall, subject to the direction of the Board and fully accountable to it, manage the day-to-day operational programs, policies, and procedures of the USTA SWS and the functioning of the office of the USTA SWS.
-The Executive Director shall be directly responsible for executing all Board decisions, employment and dismissal of USTA SWS personnel, managing budgetary and contract processes, and staff work for Board decisions, and shall perform additional duties as may be requested by the President or the Board.
-The Executive Director shall carry out the operational responsibilities of financial management and controls of the USTA SWS; the budgeting process including development of the annual budgets, the keeping of membership records, the calculating of voting strength, and the giving of notice and keeping minutes of Meetings of SWS Membership, the Board, and the Executive Committee.
-The Executive Director shall be an ex-officio member of all committees, except the Nominating Committee and the Grievance Committee.
-The Executive Director shall be appointed by and shall serve at the pleasure of and at the compensation determined by the Board.
+The SWS shall have a Chief Executive Officer (hereinafter “CEO”).
+The CEO shall, subject to the direction of the Board and fully accountable to it, manage the day-to-day operational programs, policies, and procedures of the SWS and the functioning of the office of the SWS.
+The CEO shall be directly responsible for executing all Board decisions, employment and dismissal of SWS personnel, managing budgetary and contract processes, and staff work for Board decisions, and shall perform additional duties as may be requested by the President or the Board.
+The CEO shall carry out the operational responsibilities of financial management and controls of the SWS, the budgeting process including development of the annual budgets, the keeping of membership records, the calculating of voting strength, and the giving of notice and keeping minutes of Meetings of SWS Membership, the Board, and the Executive Committee.
+The CEO shall be an ex-officio member of all committees, except the Nominating Committee and the Grievance Committee.
+The CEO shall be employed by and shall serve at the pleasure of and at the compensation determined by the Board.
 The CEO is not a member of the Board.

-Any member, director, or officer may waive in writing any notice required to be given by these Bylaws.
+Any individual entitled to notice under these Bylaws may waive in writing or agree to shorten any notice required to be given by these Bylaws.

-Except as set forth in Section 2 and 3 below, these Bylaws shall be subject to amendment or repeal, and new bylaws may be made at any Meeting of the Membership of the USTA SWS duly called in accordance with these Bylaws and shall require a vote of at least two-thirds (2/3) of all votes cast, provided that:
+Except as set forth in Section 2 and 3 below, these Bylaws shall be subject to alteration, amendment or repeal, and new bylaws may be made at any Meeting of the Membership of the SWS duly called in accordance with these Bylaws and shall require a vote of at least two-thirds (2/3) of all votes cast, provided that:

-(a) Proposed recommendations for amendment or repeal or new bylaws must be pre-approved by a majority vote of the USTA SWS Board prior to being presented to voting members of the USTA SWS Membership for final approval.
+a) Proposed recommendations for alteration, amendment or repeal or new Bylaws must be pre-approved by a majority vote of the Board prior to being presented to voting members of the SWS Membership for final approval; and

-(b) Copies of the proposed amendment, repeal, or new bylaws shall be mailed to all voting members with the notice of the meeting of
+b) Copies of the proposed alteration, amendment, repeal, or new Bylaws shall be mailed to all voting members with the notice of the meeting of the SWS Membership.